kavyashreesiri/Information_Vis-HW9/README.md

 1. __Introduction__
 The H-1B is an employment-based, non-immigrant visa category for temporary foreign workers in the United States.
 For a foreign national to apply for H1-B visa, an US employer must offer a job and petition for H-1B visa with the US immigration department.
 This is the most common visa status applied for and held by international students once they complete college/ higher education (Masters, PhD) and work in a full-time position.
+  * Motivation
+    The main motivation behind considering this dataset is the fact that most of the strength are international students and I wanted to let them know what are the statistics of H-1B visas for a particular Industry and particular job type.
+Following the Recent Presidential Elections, there has been a lot of chaos in the United States about the H1-B visas and skilled immigrants, this was also a contributing factor in making us think about this dataset.
 2. __Data__
   * *Dataset Source*
         The Office of Foreign Labor Certification (OFLC) generates program data that is useful information about the immigration programs including the H1-B visa.
 The disclosure data updated annually is available at https://www.foreignlaborcert.doleta.gov/performancedata.cfm